Skip to content

 These philosophies led the organisation to apply for an energy assessment from Energy Solutions Oxfordshire.
 The comprehensive report recommended six key interventions:

-If you’re an organisation in the CAPZero area, you can apply for a free energy assessment (like the one received by the Market Garden) to make your premises warmer and better for the environment.
+If you’re an organisation in Oxfordshire, you can apply for a free energy assessment (like the one received by the Market Garden) to make your premises warmer and better for the environment.

 Overnight energy management